pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 ```typescript
 export const subnet_for_server = pulumi.interpolate`${vpc_public_subnetids[0]}`;
 ```
 We are exporting it so we can see the value in it.
+No new resources are created, only an additional output is added

 Now deploy the changes:
 ```bash